Francisca80/Feedreader/README.md

 This is asynchronous so callbacks are used.

-#Acknowledgements
+# Acknowledgements
-Thanks to mohamend riaad for the study jam to help with this.
+Thanks to mohammed riaad for the study jam to help with this.